Of Which Country Is Havana The Capital

 Modern Challenges and Opportunities

 Like many cities grappling with resource constraints, Havana faces challenges such as infrastructure decay and limited access to modern technologies.
-Still, initiatives to restore historic buildings and promote sustainable tourism are revitalizing parts of the city.
+Even so, initiatives to restore historic buildings and promote sustainable tourism are revitalizing parts of the city.
 The Cuban government’s efforts to balance preservation with development reflect a commitment to maintaining Havana’s identity while embracing change.

 Frequently Asked Questions